abdullah768/icpc_notebook/README.md

 It contains most of the baisc/intermediate standard algorithms.
 Exact details can be found on the index page(2nd page).

+Most of the code has been taken from geeksforgeeks.org

 Times new roman, size 12 has been used as standard font to respect the rules at kolkata/ amritapuri.

 The page ordering is as follows: